-The laryngophone is a type of microphone that captures sound in contact with the neck.
-Contact capture eliminates or at least reduces environmental noise, where other microphones would not work well because the voice would be overpowered by background noise.
-This type of microphone can even capture whispers, and works well in environments where people need to remain silent while communicating with others over long distances, such as during a covert military operation.
+However, this method does make possible the telephonic type of communication known as "full duplex".
+Full duplex means that you can speak and listen at the same time, while "half duplex" (as in walkie-talkies) allows users only to speak or listen, with others over long distances, such as during a covert military operation.
 Laryngophones were used intensively in airplanes during the Second World War, and by crews in German tanks.
 New single-element designs are available that make the laryngophone much more comfortable to wear than older models.
-Additionally, this next generation of throat microphones provides varying outputs and frequency responses to accommodate a wide variety of communication devices such as digital and analog portable radios, Tetra & P25 systems, and cellular phones.
-In diving, they are very useful for amphibious operations in which most activity takes place on dry land.
-A user opting for a conventional mask over a full face mask means accepting a reduction in quality.
+Additionally, this next generation of throat microphones provides varying outputs and frequency responses to accommodate a wide variety of communication devices such as digital and analog portable radios, Tetra & P25 systems, and cellular phones.In diving, they are very useful for amphibious operations in which most activity takes place on dry land.
+A user opting for a conventional mask over a fullface mask means accepting a reduction in quality.
 This is because of the difficulty in speaking with the regulator in your mouth.
 This also provides indisputable flexibility and comfort for activities on land.
 In any event, laryngophones require either a wired or wireless transmission system.